folio-org/docs/content/en/docs/Access/Requests/requests.md

 3. In the **Tag** pane, either select a tag from the box or enter a tag.
 4. Click the **X** on the Tag window to close the pane and save the tag.
 The tag number updates to the number of tags applied to the request.

+## Requesting items from remote storage

+Some libraries store items at a remote storage facility that is not on campus.
+Often these facilities have their own inventory system in addition to FOLIO to manage high-capacity storage and facilitate requests of items to be brought back to campus.
+FOLIO supports connections to two types of remote storage systems: CAIASoft and Dematic.

+If your library integrates FOLIO with a remote storage system, you will be able to request items from remote storage through the FOLIO Requests app.
+The basic workflows in the Requests app will be the same as for on-campus items.

+For more information on FOLIO’s remote storage functionality, see [the Settings documentation for Remote Storage.]({{< ref “/remotestorage.md” >”}})

 ## Processing delivery requests